clarencehwang/helloworldpy/README.md

 # helloworldpy
-First piece of code in python.
+Playing with my first piece of code in Python.
+You learn something new every day!